-The following holidays are recognized by the City of Napoleon as paid holidays:
+The following holidays are recognized by the City of Napoleon as paid holidays for full time non-bargaining employees and permanent part-time (salaried) as authorized by appointing authority:

 - New Year's Day;

 - Good Friday;

 - Memorial Day (last Monday in May);

 - Independence Day;

 - Labor Day;

 - Thanksgiving Day;

 - December 25th;

 - Note: Special floating holiday exists when December 25th falls on a Wednesday, (see Personnel Code §197.16).

-- For full time non-bargaining employees, (except police and fire that are twenty-four (24) hour services) as an additional benefit, on the day of December 24th when the City Administration building is open for business, the work day shall be considered 8 a.m. to 3 p.m.
-7:30 a.m.
+- For full time non-bargaining employees, and permanent part-time (salaried) as authorized by appointing authority (except police and fire that are twenty-four (24) hour services) as an additional benefit, on the

-to 2 p.m. with a regular lunch period for those persons scheduled to work; however, said employees shall be compensated for the full eight (8) hours as if worked, except that no employee shall receive any additional benefit from sick leave, vacation leave or similar other type leave as a result of this Policy.
+day of December 24th when the City Administration building is open for business, the work day shall be considered 8 a.m. to 3 p.m.
+7:30 a.m. to 2 p.m. with a regular lunch period for those persons scheduled to work; however, said employees shall be compensated for the full eight (8) hours as if worked, except that no employee shall receive any additional benefit from sick leave, vacation leave or similar other type leave as a result of this Policy.
 (COMMENT: It is the intent of this Policy to permit a scheduled employee to leave work two (2) hours early without loss of pay and to merely accrue the benefits regularly accrued and not otherwise benefit from this Policy.)